robfromnewground/elevenlabs-mcp/README.md

 For other clients like Cursor and Windsurf, run `python -m elevenlabs_mcp --api-key={{PUT_YOUR_API_KEY_HERE}} --print` to get the configuration.
 Paste it into appropriate configuration directory specified by your MCP client.

 That's it!
-Your MCP client can now interact with Eleven Labs through these tools:
+Your MCP client can now interact with ElevenLabs through these tools:

 - `text_to_speech`: Convert text to speech using a specified voice
 - `voice_clone`: Clone a voice using provided audio files
 - `speech_to_text`: Transcribe speech from an audio file
 - `text_to_sound_effects`: Generate sound effects from text descriptions
 - `isolate_audio`: Isolate audio from a file
-- `check_subscription`: Check your Eleven Labs subscription status
+- `check_subscription`: Check your ElevenLabs subscription status
 - `list_voices`: Get a list of all available voices
 - `search_voices`: Search through your voice library for a specific voice
 - `get_voice`: Retrieve a specific voice by ID